-Author of "The Spas of Germany," "The Spas of Eng-land," "On Sudden Death," &c. &c.
+Author of "The Spas of Germany," "The Spas of England," "On Sudden Death," &c. &c.

 "Dr. Granville has used Dr. de Jongh's Light-Brown Cod Liver Oil extensively in his practice, and has found it not only efficacious, but uniform in its qualities.
-He believes it to be preferab'e in many respects to Oils sold without the guarantee of such an authority as De Jongh.
-DR. GRAN-VILLE HAS FOUND THAT THIS PARTICULAR KIND PRODUCES THE DESIRED EFFECT IN A SHORTER TIME THAN OTHERS, AND THAT IT DOES NOT CAUSE THE NAUSEA AND INDIGES-TION TOO OFTEN CONSEQUENT ON THE ADMINISTRATION OF TION TOO OFTEN CONSEQUENT ON THE ADMINISTRATION OF THE PALE NEWFOUNDLAND OILS.
+He believes it to be preferable in many respects to Oils sold without the guarantee of such an authority as De Jongh.
+Dr. Granville has found that this particular kind produces the Desired Effect in a shorter time than others, and that the does not cause the nauser and indiges.
+AND THAT IT DOES NOT CAUSE THE NAUSEA AND INDIGES-TION TOO OFTEN CONSEQUENT ON THE ADMINISTRATION OF THE PALE NEWFOUNDLAND OILS.
 The Oil being, more over, much more palatable, Dr. Granville's patients have themselves expressed a preference for Dr. de Jongh's Light-Brown Cod Liver Oil."

-Sold ONLY in IMPERIAL Half-pints, 28.
-6d.; Pints, 48.
-9d.; Quarts, 9s.; capsuled and labelled with DR. DE JONGH'S Stamp and Signature, WITHOUT WHICH NONE CAN POSSIBLY BE GENUINE, by most respectable Chemists throughout the United Kingdom.
+Sold ONLY in IMPERIAL Half-pints, 2s.6d.; Pints, 4s.9d.; Quarts, 9s.; capsuled and labelled with Dr. De Jongh's Stamp and Signature, WITHOUT WHICH MONE CAN POSSIBLY BE GENUINE, by most respectable Chemists throughout the United Kingdom.